-The investigation shall use the Internal Affairs investigation format.
-Copies of the Internal Affairs investigation format and Riverside Police Department Employee Admonishment of

-Rights forms can be found at the end of this chapter.
-The Employee Admonishment of Rights forms include the Riverside Police Department Grant of Immunity (Lybarger) admonishment.
+The investigation shall use the Internal Affairs Investigation format.
+A copy of the Internal Affairs investigation format is attached.
+Also attached is a copy of the Riverside Police Department Employee Admonishment of Rights form.
+This form includes the Riverside Police Department Grant of Immunity (Lybarger) admonishment.